cirrina/ctg-rnaseq/README.md

 ## Detailed Pipeline steps:

 1. **rnaseq-primer**

   a.
 Create **work folder** based on the `project_id` flag (-i) and the `project_root` parameter.
 The pipeline executables and config files are copied and run from whitin the project directory.
   b.
 Run Rscript `iem-samplesheet-processor.R` to validate and generate modified SampleSheets for downstream analyses.
-    + Input: IEM style SampleSheet with some modifications (see SampleSheet below).
+    + Input: IEM style SampleSheet modified to CTG LIMS (see SampleSheet below).
-    + Output: Tow sample sheets (`SampleSheet-2021_070-ctg.csv` and `SampleSheet-2021_070-demux.csv`) and a logfile (`iem.rscript.log`) that is used by `rnaseq-primer` to generate parameters file `nextflow.params.2021_070` used for the main nextflow sctipt.
+    + Output: Two sample sheets (`SampleSheet-2021_070-ctg.csv` and `SampleSheet-2021_070-demux.csv`) and a logfile (`iem.rscript.log`) that is used by `rnaseq-primer` to generate parameters file `nextflow.params.2021_070` used for the main nextflow sctipt.

-    + illegal characters are removed.
+    + The Rscript will:
+      - check basic integrity of the IEM samplesheet,
+      - check that required columns are present and correctly specified.
+This is done using the `./bin/checklist-iem.csv` file.
+A given Assay/Index Adapters combionation will have specific requirements, e.g. Read2StartFromCycle or Adapter, all specified in the `checklist-iem.csv`
+      - check for illegal sample namimings and duplicated sample names
+      - Replace illegal characters.
+      - cross check index nmames and sequences against the `./bin/checklist-index.csv` file.
+    + Options/flags:
+      -

     + Column settings are cross checked against database
     + Indexes are cross-checked and replaced if needed
   c. output: nextflow parameters file: `nextflow.params.2021_070`

 2. **rnaseq-driver & nextflow-main**

-Write run & project specific parameters: `nextflow.params.XXX`
+This driver will initiate nextflow pipeline `nextflow-main` using two config files (`nextflow.config` and `nextflow.params.2021_070`).

 * `Demultiplexing` (bcl2fastq): Converts raw basecalls to fastq, and demultiplex samples based on index (https://support.illumina.com/content/dam/illumina-support/documents/documentation/software_documentation/bcl2fastq/bcl2fastq2-v2-20-software-guide-15051736-03.pdf).

 * `FastQC`: FastQC calculates quality metrics on raw sequencing reads (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 MultiQC summarizes FastQC reports into one document (https://multiqc.info/).